KrispKage/ApplicationManager/README.md

-# First Project from our my software development class (CSC 216)
+# First Project from our software development class (CSC 216)